I am a qualified counsellor and psychotherapist with over 20 years of experience.

 I use a number of different approaches to enable me to work sensitively with my clients.
-These include Transactional Analysis, Person-Centred, cognitive-behavioural therapy and attachment theory.
+These include Transactional Analysis, Person-Centred, cognitive-behavioural therapy and attachment theory and EMDR.

 At our first meeting we will discuss what problems and difficulties you might be experiencing and how I can best support you to make any life changes you may wish to.
 My aim is to create a safe space, through listening and empathy where you can express your feelings and thoughts without judgement.

 If you wish to have discuss whether or not counselling may be useful to you please feel free to contact me.

 The nearest tube station to my practice is Eastcote which is on the Metropolitan line.
 The practice is about a 10 minute walk from the station.